Schemex: Discovering Structural Abstractions from Examples: Discussion

 \subsection{Supporting Schema Discovery through Interactive Structural Abstraction}

-Schemex scaffolds interactive structural abstraction through AI-assisted reasoning and visualizations.
-In our study, participants consistently preferred the interactive visual workflow of Schemex over chat-based interfaces and reported gaining deeper insights.
-This preference is not surprising in retrospect: learning benefits from active engagement.
-Cognitive theories such as constructivism~\cite{fosnot2013constructivism} emphasize that people learn more effectively when they can manipulate, reflect on, and iterate over ideas.
-In contrast, chat interfaces like GPT-style models often promote passive interaction---users tend to skim for answers rather than engage in deeper exploration.
-By making structure visible and refinable, Schemex encourages users to think more critically and deliberately, leading to more meaningful learning and insight.
+Schemex scaffolds structural abstraction through AI-assisted reasoning and visual interaction.
+Participants consistently preferred this workflow over chat-based interfaces and reported deeper insight - unsurprising in retrospect.
+Cognitive theories like constructivism~\cite{fosnot2013constructivism} suggest people learn more effectively when they can manipulate and iterate over ideas, rather than passively skim AI-generated answers.
+By making structure visible and refinable, Schemex encourages more deliberate engagement.

-Discovering underlying structure from examples is rarely a linear task.
-Like other sensemaking processes, schema induction involves generating hypotheses, testing them against data, and refining them based on feedback.
-Users often need to zoom in on fine-grained patterns and zoom out to adjust the overall schema.
-Visual workflows like Schemex make this iterative process manageable by scaffolding multiple levels of abstraction---from clusters to dimensions to example-level attributes.
-This mirrors how experts build understanding over time and enables novices to follow a similar path.
+Schema induction is rarely linear.
+Like other sensemaking processes, it involves generating hypotheses, testing them against data, and refining iteratively.
+Schemex manages this by scaffolding multiple levels of abstraction, from clusters to dimensions to attributes, mirroring how experts build understanding over time while enabling novices to follow a similar path.
 Although designed for creative and communicative tasks, this approach generalizes to other domains requiring structural abstraction from complex data, such as organizational process mining or user flow modeling.

-The effectiveness of interactive schema discovery also depends on the capabilities of the underlying AI.
-Large language models---especially those optimized for reasoning---have recently become capable of meaningful structural analysis: clustering examples, identifying latent dimensions, and proposing abstractions that align with human interpretations.
-Schemex leverages these capabilities through a guided, multi-stage process: the AI suggests patterns, but always in a way that users can inspect and refine.
-This makes the system a collaborative partner rather than a black box, aligning well with recommended practices in human-AI interaction.

-While Schemex was designed and evaluated for schema induction in creative and communicative tasks, the underlying approach is applicable to a wide range of domains.
-Many real-world problems involve extracting structure from complex, nonlinear data---for example, mapping workflows in organizational process mining, modeling user flows on websites, or tracing state transitions in software systems.
-These domains all require iterative exploration and abstraction to surface useful insights.
-The interactive structural abstraction model supported by Schemex provides a framework for approaching such problems, suggesting promising directions for future applications.